Soil Searching: The Los Padres Traverse Project

 Through Specialized's Soil Searching program, trailbuilder Dillon Osleger is rehabbing an historic section of trail near California's Central Coast.

-“You’re traversing through 35 million years of history,” Dillon Osleger tells me, his otherwise calm voice breaking into excitement as he describes an 8-mile, 4,200-vertical-foot section of historic trail he’s in the process of rehabilitating near Santa Barbara, California.
-Following the spine of the San Rafael Mountains, Osleger’s refurbished singletrack will complete the Los Padres Traverse—an 84-mile overland bikepacking route supplanting an old fire road the Civilian Conservation Corps built in the 1930s.
+“You’re traversing through 35 million years of history,” Dillon Osleger tells me, his otherwise calm voice breaking into excitement as he describes an 8-mile, 4,200-vertical-foot section of historic trail he’s rehabilitating near Santa Barbara, California.
+Following the spine of the San Rafael Mountains, Osleger’s refurbished singletrack completes the Los Padres Traverse—an 84-mile overland bikepacking route supplanting an old fire road the Civilian Conservation Corps built in the 1930s.
 It connects all the way to Carrizo Plain National Monument, through the Los Padres National Forest, bisecting the San Rafael and Dick Smith Wilderness areas.

 “You’re moving up an ancient sea bed, so that’s what dictates the different parts of the trail,” he continues, adding that the tacky and porous nature of the soil makes it into a natural flow trail.
 “There aren’t very many places in the world I know with such a drastic change of scenery.
 You can see Channel Islands National Park from the top, but you’re descending into yucca and desert.”